Acurast/acurast-core/pallets/acurast/README.md

 );
 ```

-The following snippet of code show a very basic EVM smart contract capable of receiving the routed `fulfill` call from the `FulfillmentRouter` implemented above:
+The following snippet of code shows a very basic EVM smart contract capable of receiving the routed `fulfill` call from the `FulfillmentRouter` implemented above:

 ```solidity
 pragma solidity ^0.8.0;